 We know that finding a rodent in your house or place of business can be unsettling, therefore we take every contact to Senske Pest Control seriously.
 We will first set up an initial assessment at your location.
 During this assessment, we will determine the severity of the rodent invasion and provide you with an estimate for the suggested treatment plan.

 After our service is complete and we eliminate all rodents from your household, we urge you to take action to prevent rodents from coming back.
-Because pest control is becoming a huge problem, we encourage you to sign up for our bi-monthly preventive and pest control program.
+Because pest control is becoming a huge problem, we encourage you to sign up for our full-service preventive pest control program.
 With this annual service, we guarantee you will be rodent-free AND pest-free.
-Our bi-monthly program leaves your family safe from any critter or rodent invasion through the use of preventive pest control and continuous pest maintenance.
+Our full-service pest control program leaves your family safe from any critter or rodent invasion through the use of preventive pest control and continuous pest maintenance.

 It’s important to address a rodent sighting in your house right away.
 A single mouse can lead to an infestation of many mice very quickly.
 Although DIY (do it yourself) rodent removal can be effective, rats and mice are more successfully removed when using a professional pest control service- a trained exterminator who knows the behavior of rodents and can easily and quickly track their paths and find their hiding places.